Vignesh16879/Face-Reco/README.md

 ### Quantitative Results

-The Top-K Accuracy of the face recognition system is consistently high, reaching [X%] on average.
+The Top-K Accuracy of the face recognition system is consistently high, reaching 84% on average(max: 98%, min: 67%).
 This metric reflects the system's efficiency in correctly identifying relevant faces within the specified retrieval range.

 ### Qualitative Results